VaporeonScripts/pack-commit/README.md

 - `--dry-run` — show what would be synced and what changed, without committing or pushing anything
 - `--stats` — show a summary of your logged commit history (total logged, this month, first/most recent) and exit
 - `--status` — show your current branch, any unpushed commits, and any uncommitted changes already in the repo, without syncing or prompting for anything
+- `--info` — combined view of `--status` and `--stats` in one command
+- `--version` — show the tool's version (from `TOOL_VERSION` in `config.fish`, if set) and exit

 What happens when you run it:
 - If a previous run was interrupted mid-rebase, it detects that immediately and tells you to resolve it (`git rebase --continue` or `git rebase --abort`) before doing anything else.
+Similarly, if a previous run got interrupted mid-stash (rare, but possible if the terminal closed at the wrong moment), it detects the leftover stash and tells you exactly how to recover or discard it.
 - It shows your current branch as a quick sanity check before anything happens, along with a "Last synced" line if a previous push has been logged (relative time plus the exact timestamp).
 - If you have commits sitting locally from a previous run that never got pushed (e.g. you answered "n" to the push prompt last time), it shows you exactly what's pending — commit summaries and which files changed — and lets you:
   - push them now